cldwalker/gh-active-issues/README.md

 * It lists issues the maintainer considers active.
-* It auto-comments soon after an issue/pull request is opened with a link to the issue on the active issues list.
+* It auto-comments soon after an issue/pull request is opened with a link to the issue on the issues list (usually < 1min).
 This link is unique and remains valid as long as the issue is active.
 Also, active issues are auto-updated any time an issue is closed or opened.